squareops/road-to-devops/Level-3/M2-HandsOnKubernetes/L04-Kubernetes.md

 **Now we will deploy the same application using Ingress**

-## sentiment analyser using kubernetes and ingress
+# sentiment analyser using Kubernetes and ingress

-### Step 1: Enable ingress by below command
+## Step 1: Enable ingress by below command

     kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/controller-v1.1.1/deploy/static/provider/cloud/deploy.yaml

-### Step 2: Check whether the load balancer created or not in your account
+## Step 2: Check whether the load balancer created or not in your account

     kubectl get all -n ingress-nginx